Daniel-KM/Omeka-S-module-Reference/README.md

 alphabetized index) of links to records or to searches for all resources classes (item types) and properties (metadata fields) of all resources of an Omeka S instance, or an expandable hierarchical tree of statically specified references.
 These lists can be displayed in any page via a helper or a block.
+References can be limited by site or any other pool, and ordered alphabetically or by count.

 This [Omeka S] module is a rewrite of the [Reference plugin] for [Omeka] and intends to provide the same features as the original plugin.